 Stem of berries

-With wire clippers, cut the shape of your desired animal into the chicken wire.
-Here is my hen.
+First with wire clippers, cut the shape of your desired animal into the chicken wire.
+Here is my hen that will serve as the base for my chicken wreath.

-Start at the tail.
-Arrange and wire your stems to the chicken wire template.
+Then start at the tail of your chicken wreath form and arrange and wire your stems to the chicken wreath template.

 Once you’ve added about half of the stems, it’s time to add the legs.